 Slow Cooker Temperature Cooking Time Conversion

-The time required to slow cook a meal on a crock pot’s Low setting, is roughly 2X the amount of time it takes on the High setting.
-However, there are exceptions to this rule of thumb.
+The time required to slow cook a meal at a crock pot’s Low temperature, is roughly 2X the amount of time it takes at a High temperature.
+However, there are exceptions to this general rule.

 For the best results, check your recipe first, because slow cooker recipes will often include cook-time recommendations for using the Low or High setting.